quadram-institute-bioscience/dadaist2/docs/3_notes.md

 ---
-sort: 3
+sort: 4
-permalink: /about
+permalink: /tutorial
 ---

-# About dadaist2
+# Dadaist2 tutorial

+## See also
 Check the complete documentation for each [tool]({{site.baseurl}}/pages).